Call of Duty: Black Ops Cold War is available across a variety of platforms.

-One of the new additions is a new map named Alpine.
+One of the new additions to multiplayer is a new map named Alpine.
 It has been specifically designed for the Fireteam: Dirty Bomb game mode.

 In this guide, find out everything that you need to know about the Alpine map, including the best spots, where to find loot crates, and some handy tips on the fastest ways to detonate the dirty bombs!